 The answer, of course, is yes.

-Hair loss can take place at any time during the hair cycle.
-And, while there are no particular hair loss conditions associated with catagen phase, you can still experience some catagen hair loss.
+Hair shedding can take place at any time during the hair cycle.
+And, while there are no particular conditions associated with catagen phase, you can still experience some catagen hair fall.

 In the majority of cases, this is nothing to be worried about.

 As catagen phase hairs are only loosely held by the hair follicle, it’s not uncommon for them to come out.
 So, when should you worry?

 There are a few signs of early balding, including: